Asking for prayers

-The bulletin regularly publishes a list of parishioners in need of prayers, and all readers are encouraged to pray for them.
-Due to privacy laws, any requests to have names added to the bulletin prayer list must be initiated by the parishioner or by a member of the immediate family.
-For more information, contact the parish office at 262-377-1070.
+The bulletin (printed and online) regularly publishes names of parishioners in need of prayers, and all readers are encouraged to pray for them.
+Due to privacy laws, names are included in the bulletin prayer list only at the request of the parishioner or by a member of the immediate family.

 The rosary has been a treasured Catholic devotion for many centuries.
 We often recite the rosary to pray for peace and reconciliation, to express penitence, or to pray for an end to the suffering of those who battle poverty and hunger every day.
 The rosary can be prayed individually or as a group.
 At St. Francis Borgia, we pray the rosary regularly as follows:

-- Weekday Mornings – The rosary is prayed Monday through Friday after the morning Mass.
-See the Mass Schedule for location.
+- Monday mornings – The rosary is prayed after the 8 a.m.
+Monday morning Mass (South Church).

-- Monthly Rosary with Knights of Columbus – On the first Sunday of each month, the Knights of Columbus invite everyone to join them in praying the rosary.
-To participate, meet in the back of the North Church after the 8 a.m.
+- First Sundays – Rosary with Knights of Columbus (North Church) – On the first Sunday of each month, the Knights of Columbus invite everyone to join them in praying the rosary after the 8 a.m.
 Mass.

 Also see “How to pray the rosary.”